 Our first dance was to an acoustic version of ‘Never Tear Us Apart’- requested by Brenton – a huge fan of INXS!

-Our advice to future couples would be to make sure you take a few minutes, walk away with your bride/groom to really take a moment to absorb it all together.
+Our advice to future couples would be to make sure you take a few minutes, walk away with your bride/groom to take a moment to absorb it altogether.
 We walked down the beach ramp a little and looked back up to the reception.
-It was so beautiful to see everyone enjoying themselves and to take in that moment together!
+It was so beautiful to see everyone enjoying themselves and to take that moment together!

-Ms Zebra Says: Congratulations to this gorgeous couple!
+Ms Zebra Says Congratulations to this gorgeous couple!
 What a wedding?!
-The landscape looked absolutely amazing.
+The landscape looked amazing.